Skip to main content

 Contents

 Estimation of the causal effects in an observational study is a risky business.
 In an observational study, an exposure/treatment can be classified as either fixed or time-varying.
 An exposure/treatment is classified as fixed if the exposure does not change over time (for example a one-dose vaccine or a surgical intervention).
-Any exposure/treatment that is not fixed is classified as time-varying (for example a drug whose dose is readjusted according to the patient’s clinical response).
-In the absence of confounding or model misspecification, conventional methods to adjust for confounding variables (such as stratification, matching, and/or regression) deliver consistent estimators of the causal effect of a fixed exposure.
+Any exposure/treatment that is not fixed is classified as time-varying (for example a drug whose dose is adjusted according to the patient’s clinical response).
+In the absence of confounding or model misspecification, conventional methods adjusting for confounding variables (such as stratification, matching, and/or regression) deliver consistent estimators of the causal effect of a fixed exposure.
 In contrast, when interest focuses on the causal effect of a time-varying exposure, even when confounding and model misspecification are both absent, conventional analytic methods may be biased and result in estimates of effect that may fail to have a causal interpretation.

 Day 1: A crash course on probability theory that required for the g-methods